TheMarlboroMan/ngtest-module/README.md

 v6: Added our first lazy module: "about".
 v7: A service in the lazy module using the "providers" array, preventing use in any other component outside of the module.
 Using services and components from a readily loaded module.
 Check the welcome.module.ts to see how trying to use a service from a lazily loaded module fails!!!
 v8: Demonstrating different instances of the same service.
 Removed all contraptions added before.
+v9: The very same functionality but with a shared module.